Find Grad Schools

 Find Schools Near

-What You Need to Know About Industrial Safety and Health Engineer
+What is an Industrial Safety and Health Engineer?

 • Interview employers and employees to obtain information about work environments and workplace incidents.

-When polled, Industrial Safety and Health Engineers say the following skills are most frequently used in their jobs:
+These are the skills Industrial Safety and Health Engineers say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.